-While there are a lot of changes, they primarily affect developers, giving them clearer, cleaner direction for developing software that relies on PDF technology, so we'll just mention the major ones.
+While there are a lot of changes, they primarily affect developers, giving them clearer, cleaner direction for developing software that relies on PDF technology, add some text here, so we'll just mention the major ones.
 But first, let's explore why there's a PDF 2.0 to begin with.